-(2) Includes 6,427 shares held directly and 13,367 shares held by Chicago Atlantic Fund, Chicago Atlantic Fund QP, LLC and Chicago Atlantic Management, LLC.
-All of these shares held by Dr. Bodmeier are subject to a 180-day lockup and, except for the 6,427 shares held directly by Dr. Bodmeier, will not be distributed until the expiration of the lockup.
+(2) Includes shares held directly and shares held by Chicago Atlantic Fund, Chicago Atlantic Fund QP, LLC and Chicago Atlantic Management, LLC.
+All of these shares held by Dr. Bodmeier are subject to a 180-day lockup and will not be distributed until the expiration of the lockup.

-(3) Includes 43,528 shares held by Chicago Atlantic Fund, LLC, Chicago Atlantic Fund QP, LLC, and Chicago Atlantic Management, LLC.
+(3) Includes shares held by Chicago Atlantic Fund, LLC, Chicago Atlantic Fund QP, LLC, and Chicago Atlantic Management, LLC.
+All of these shares held by Mr. Cappell are subject to a 180-day lockup and will not be distributed until the expiration of the lockup.

+(4) Includes shares held by Chicago Atlantic Fund, LLC, Chicago Atlantic Fund QP, LLC, and Chicago Atlantic Management, LLC.
 All of these shares held by Mr. Mazarakis are subject to a 180-day lockup and will not be distributed until the expiration of the lockup.

-(4) Includes 13,367 shares held by Chicago Atlantic Fund, LLC, Chicago Atlantic Fund QP, LLC, and Chicago Atlantic Management, LLC.
-All of these shares held by Mr. Cappell are subject to a 180-day lockup and will not be distributed until the expiration of the lockup.